 You can also set trials to start at fixed times relative to experiment sync in a past trial using trial object property start field t_sync, e.g. in a scanner experiment.

-Either way, trial repetition and order is typically set in your trial list.
-For unusual cases you can set it directly in trial definitions instead.
+Either way, trial repetition and order is set in your trial list.
+(Optionally you can set it directly in trial definitions instead but usually that's harder.)

 preTrialInterval